VladLerkin/family-tree-editor/docs/BUILD_ANDROID.md

 - **macOS/Linux:** `~/Library/Android/sdk` or `~/Android/Sdk`
 - **Windows:** `C:\Users\<YourName>\AppData\Local\Android\Sdk`

-If Gradle cannot find the SDK automatically, create `kmp/local.properties` with one of the following:
+If Gradle cannot find the SDK automatically, create `local.properties` with one of the following:

 **macOS:**
 ```properties